Shutterstock / ronstik

 - If you can hold your hand above the coals for about 5 seconds, the heat level is “low” (about 300°).

-Spread preheated coals in an even layer.
+To prepare for direct heat, spread preheated coals in an even layer.
 Or, for better control, arrange the coals to create a hot zone, a medium zone and a cool zone.
 Accomplish this by raking coals into a double layer in one third of the grill, a single layer in another third, and by keeping them out of the final third entirely.
 Use the hot zone for searing, the medium for cooking, and the cool zone for resting food once it’s done cooking.

-Bank half of the hot coals on one side of the grill and the other half on the other side.
+To prepare for indirect heat, bank half of the hot coals on one side of the grill and the other half on the other side.
 Place a foil drip pan in the center of the grill.
 Replace the cooking grate and place the meat over the drip pan.
 Cover and grill according to recipe directions.

-Clean the food grate with a stiff wire brush after cooking—the residual heat will help remove food residue.
+A: Use a stiff wire brush after cooking—the residual heat will help remove food residue.